BunsenLabs/bunsen-fortune/README.md

 the `mk.sh` script will build the necessary files from the `crunchbang` file and prompt you to copy them (install) to a directory of your choice.
 This also makes it easier to manually add cookies to the file.
 Use `./mk.sh` to execute the build/install script.

 # Folded or Not?

 Many (classical, old) fortune cookie files are folded to max.
 80 chars width.
-I didn't see much sense in doing so, but i have added an option to the script.
+I have added this *as an option* to the script.
 You can also choose the max. width to fold, always respecting word boundaries.

 # Customization & Changes